BackupTheBerlios/hjb-svn/trunk/docs/rst/prerequisites.rst

 Prerequisites
 =============

 HJB is a Java Servlet.
-It runs in a servlet container, and to develop or extend it requires a Java SDK, a copy of Sun's JMS 1.1 library (jms.jar) and a number of well-known open-source Java tools.
+It runs in a servlet container; and to develop or extend it requires

+ * a Java SDK,

+ * a copy of Sun's JMS 1.1 library (jms.jar) and

+ * a number of well-known open-source Java tools.

+Running the HJB servlet requires

+ * a Java runtime environment,

+ * a servlet container,

+ * jms.jar and

-Running the servlet requires a Java runtime environment, a servlet container, jms.jar and the jar(s) specific to the messaging provider.
+ * the JMS jars specific to the messaging provider you want to access.

 Required